C2FO/styles/README.md

 ```
 npm run publish_site
 ```
-Run this from the up to date branch you wish to serve at the [doc site][doc-site] and this will publish it using jekyll and gh-pages.
+Run this from the up to date branch you wish to serve at the [doc site][doc-site] and this will publish it using jekyll and gh-pages.  _Note: you should have all your work committed before running this command, as it does some git branch manipulation, and untracked changes will be lost_

 ## TODO